SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 ## Prerequisites
 Integration with Azure DevOps server requires at least Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2+.

+### Branch Analysis
+Community Edition doesn't support the analysis of multiple branches, so you can only analyze your main branch.
+With [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and pull requests.

 ## Importing your Azure DevOps repositories into SonarQube
 Setting up the import of Azure DevOps repositories into SonarQube allows you to easily create SonarQube projects from your Azure DevOps repositories.
 If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.